CMS Certification Process: A Guide for Healthcare Facilities

 A physician and nurse check in on a nursing home patient as they prepare for their CMS certification.

-It’s in any healthcare facility or residential care home’s best interest to uphold high-quality safety standards.
-Whether it means maintaining a safe environment or delivering and documenting best-practice care, high standards yield better patient outcomes.
+It’s in the best interest of any healthcare facility or residential care home to uphold high-quality safety standards.
+By adhering to high standards — maintaining a safe environment, delivering quality care, and documenting best-practices, for instance — healthcare organizations can yield better patient outcomes.
 But did you know that being compliant with federal regulations benefits your budget, too?

-To get reimbursed by state and federal programs, healthcare organizations must be compliant with health and safety regulations.
-This article will cover the accreditation and certification processes that enable organizations to participate in these programs.
+To get reimbursed by state and federal programs, healthcare organizations must comply with health and safety regulations.
+This article covers the accreditation and certification processes that enable organizations to participate in these programs.
 Use this guide as your CMS certification lookup tool to help you understand and maintain compliance within your organization.

 What Is Certification?

-• Medicare is a federal health insurance program for adults 65 or older, people with end-stage renal disease (ESRD), and certain young people with disabilities.
+Medicare This federal health insurance program covers adults 65 or older, people with end-stage renal disease (ESRD), and certain young people with disabilities.

-• Medicaid is a state assistance program that provides healthcare coverage to eligible low-income adults, children, elderly adults, pregnant women, and people with disabilities.
+Medicaid This state assistance program (partially funded by the federal government) provides healthcare coverage to eligible low-income adults, children, elderly adults, pregnant women, and people with disabilities.

-To participate in Medicare and Medicaid programs, healthcare organizations must meet the health and safety standards established by the Social Security Act.
-This is done during the CMS certification process, in which a State Survey determines whether a facility is compliant with federal regulations.
+Healthcare organizations must meet the health and safety standards established by the Social Security Act as a condition of participating in Medicare and Medicaid programs.
+An on-site State Survey determines whether a facility is compliant with federal regulations during the CMS certification process.

 Who Gets Certified?